 For sorting material, a structure based on shooting days is common practice.
 Subsequent processes, such as creating dailies, usually respect the shooting day as a time segment in which everything is consistent (all takes are traceable as reported, all slates are assigned, etc.).

 The next level of the folder structure is already more debatable.
 Usually, different folders are created for the different types of assets that have to be transmitted (e.g., camera clips, audio clips, etc.)

 - Transcodes (only if created on set)

 Keeping the camera card structure untouched is recommended, as well as sorting cameras by letter.
-So when shooting with A and B camera it makes sense to create two folders inside the “Camera Original” folder that then hold the reels of only camera A, respectively only camera B.
+So when shooting with A and B cameras, it makes sense to create two folders inside the “Camera Original” folder that then hold the respective reels of only camera A, or only camera B.

 To make the abstract explanations more concrete, here’s an example of a possible folder structure.
 Please use it as inspiration but avoid sticking to it without questioning it for your specific case.

 We can see that the structure is based on the shooting day.
 The name of the top-level folder starts with the shooting day to clearly identify the content by day.
 The shooting day is then followed by the date.

 Inside the top-level folder, the different types of assets are divided into “Audio”, “Camera Original”, “Reports”, and “Transcodes” (this would only be required if the transcodes were done on set).
 Inside the “Camera Original” folder, the different cameras all have their separate folders (A_CAM and B_CAM, adding camera name and codec type).
 These are the folders in which the camera cards (reels) would appear.

 How Does Silverstack Support The Backup Process with Your Folder Structure ?